Economy of Tuvalu: Development of economic and social policy (Te Kakeega/Te Kete)

 Te Kakeega was the statement of the national strategy for the sustainable development of Tuvalu, with economic and social goals intended to be achieved in the period 2005 to 2015.
 After consultations on each islands the National Summit on Sustainable Development (NSSD), was held at the Tausoalima Falekaupule in Funafuti from 28 June to 9 July 2004.
 The meeting resulted in the Malefatuga Declaration, which is the foundation of Te Kakeega II - National Strategy for Sustainable Development-2005-2015, which “contained all the known aid projects, programmes, development initiatives and ideas adopted by the donors and the two successive Tuvalu governments (2004-2006 and 2006 to present)”.

 The Te Kakeega III - National Strategy for Sustainable Development 2016-2020 (TK III) includes new strategic areas, in addition to the eight identified in TK II.
 The additional strategic areas are climate change; environment; migration and urbanization; and oceans and seas.

-In the national strategy plan for 2021-2030, the name Te Kakeega was replace by Te Kete which is the name of a domestic traditional basket woven from green or brown coconut leaves.
+In the national strategy plan for 2021–2030, the name Te Kakeega was replaced by Te Kete which is the name of a domestic traditional basket woven from green or brown coconut leaves.
 Symbolically, Te Kete has biblical significance for Tuvaluan Christian traditions by referencing the basket or the cradle that saved the life of Moses.